Common English Idioms:

 - Our finances are in flux these days because my husband left his job and is now doing independent consulting work.

-in on something: to participate in do something with others.
+in on something: to participate in doing something with others.

 - Who is in on the planning for the holiday party?